 I don’t need to remind you that this is the holiday season, though I should remind you that it’s only 5 days until Christmas Day as I write this (better get that shopping done très rapide).
 This is the season chock full of traditions that normal people never get tired of: There’s the tree.
 The ornaments.
 The decorations.
 The greeting cards to send out.
 The shopping for presents.
 The carols and carolers.
 The ugly sweaters.
 And candy canes, sugar plums, and other similar stuff loaded with too much sugar.

 Speaking of things loaded with too much sugar, the holiday season also has its share of TV specials and movies that are run on an annual basis and become oh so addictive to the eyes and brain.
 This post is about the holiday movies, specifically those that are found on the cable network Hallmark Channel.
-For those who don’t have cable, Hallmark Channel’s stock in trade is programming that makes the hearts of people (primarily families and older adults) go “Awww…” when they watch it.
+For those who don’t have cable, Hallmark Channel’s stock in trade is programming that makes the hearts of its audience, primarily families and older adults, go “Awww…” when they watch it.
 You know, just like a Hallmark greeting card.
 (Yes, Hallmark Channel is owned by the Hallmark greeting card company.)

 “Yet Another Hallmark Christmas Movie”

 (Uh, yeah, you can probably tell from that title alone that I’m gonna have some fun with this.
 And besides, Hallmark has already used every single holiday pun as a movie title.)